adamfaulkner/adamfaulkner.github.io/binary_formats_are_almost_better_than_json_in_browsers.md

 ### Numeric Heavy Datasets

 Other benchmarks (for example, this [JavaScript Serialization Benchmark](https://github.com/Adelost/javascript-serialization-benchmark)) tend towards numeric heavy datasets, which tend to be easier to optimize with binary encodings.
-This is totally valid if your use case involves a bench of floating point numbers, but in my experience, strings end up being the bulk of my data.
+This is great if your use case involves a bunch of floating point numbers, but for my use cases, strings are more important.

 ### Accounting for Differences in Input Data Type and Size